fergusdixon/AuCT/README.md

 - [ ] Choose language when first visiting site (on landing page)
 - [ ] Support different unit sizes (words, phrases, sentences)
 - [x] Trim silent ends of words to remove all silence from a clip

+## Usage

+### Backend
+Gradle handles the build, so make sure you have Gradle installed `sudo apt-get install gradle`

+The wrapper is preconfigured, so to build & run from the AuctJavaServer root dir:
+`./gradlew build`
+`./gradlew run`

+This will:
+- Check the Firebase DB for any files not yet marked as spliced
+- Download each file, split it per word, and upload back to the Cloud Storage bucket under "Output"
+- After each file has been uploaded, it adds a record of each segment in the DB/segments directory under the original file's name
+- The backend keeps no local files after termination